 - Easy Stovetop Shredded Chicken Recipe – Juicy & Tender Every Time

-Why Stovetop Shredded Chicken Is Better Than Boiling, Poaching, or Slow Cooking
+Why Stovetop Shredded Chicken Is Better Than Boiling, Poaching or Slow Cooking?

 Better Flavor than Boiling: Searing the chicken first creates caramelization and a savory crust, giving the meat a richer, more complex taste than boiled or poached chicken